IU-PR/Capstone_project/content/docs/2024/Frontline-Walker/week5.md

 Implementation of a damage system for player and enemy components.

-Implementation of a fuel and projectile replenishment system.
+Implementation of a fuel and projectile resuply system.

 Implementation of enemy control using neural networks.